Complete Guide to Urban Gardening for Beginners

 • Peppers

-3. Consider climate and season
+3. Consider the Climate and Season

 • Spring (September–December): Ideal for planting most vegetables

-• Summer (December-March): Growing and harvesting time
+• Summer (December–March): Growing and harvesting season

 • Autumn (March–June): Perfect for aromatic herbs

-• Winter (June-September): Planning and preparation time
+• Winter (June–September): Time for planning and preparation

-Transform your organic waste into nutritious fertilizer:
+Turn your organic waste into nutritious fertilizer:

 1. Separate fruit and vegetable scraps

-2. Add dry material like leaves
+2. Add dry material such as leaves

-3. Maintain adequate moisture
+3. Maintain proper moisture

 4. Stir regularly

-Efficient watering
+Efficient Watering

 • Use homemade drip irrigation systems

-• Collect rainwater when possible
+• Collect rainwater whenever possible

-• Water in the early morning hours
+• Water early in the morning

 • Companion plants that repel insects

-• Homemade preparations with garlic and onion
+• Homemade garlic and onion sprays

 • Maintain biodiversity in your garden

-Common mistakes to avoid
+Common Mistakes to Avoid

 1. Overwatering: One of the main causes of plant death